stryker-mutator/stryker-net/src/Stryker.CLI/README.md

 `dotnet stryker --files-to-exclude ['./ExampleClass.cs','./ExampleDirectory/ExampleClass2.cs']`

-It is advisable to use relative paths.
+We recommend to use relative paths.
 When someone else is running Stryker for you unit test project, paths are automatically resolved.
-It is still possible to use absolute paths to files.
+It is also possible to use absolute paths to files.

 The only format which is accepted is a JSON formatted string array.

-When you want to exclude multiple files (for example more then 5) it is better to use the stryker configuration file because it is more easier to handle multiple files.
+When you want to exclude multiple files (for example more then 5) it is advised to use the stryker configuration file because it is more easier to handle multiple files.

 #### Use a config file
 There is also the option to use a config file.
 To use a config file all you have to do is add a file called "stryker-config.json" in the root of your test project and add a configuration section called stryker-config.
 Then you can add the options you want to configure to the file.